grafana/grafana/docs/sources/panels-visualizations/visualizations/dashboard-list/index.md

 ### Tags

 Enter tags by which you want to search.
 Note that existing tags don't appear as you type, and they _are_ case sensitive.
+Tag search uses an `OR` condition, so if a dashboard has one of the defined tags, it's included in the list.

+{{< admonition type="note" >}}
-> **Note:** When multiple tags and strings appear, the dashboard list displays those matching _all_ conditions.
+When multiple tags and strings appear, the dashboard list displays those matching _all_ conditions.
+{{< /admonition >}}